Wednesday, November 22, 2023

 2. Pancit bihon

 There are many varieties of noodles available at carinderias.
-But one of the more popular ones is pancit bihon, consisting of thin rice noodles with various vegetables such as carrot, cabbage, bell pepper.
+But one of the more popular ones is pancit bihon, consisting of thin rice noodles with an assortment of vegetables such as carrot, cabbage, bell pepper.
 Served hot, it goes well seasoned with calamansi juice.

 3. Pork or chicken barbecue